gAndy50/SigilRuby/README.md

 # SigilRuby
 This is a wrapper of Sigil for the Ruby programming language.
 Sigil is a simple cross-platform multi-media library.
 It can be used for rapid prototyping or small games.
 Included in this repo is the SigilRuby wrapper and a few example programs.
+This uses the FFI method to wrap the Sigil library.

 # Example